tiewyenhuei/ameba-arduino-doc-mine/source/ameba_pro2/amb82-mini/temp/AmebaPro2 DriverGuide IntroFlow.rst

 |image07|

 Users should also ensure that driver version and SDK version are either the same or compatible.
 Users can check ((((insert link to sensor driver)))) for the latest sensor driver environments.
-Some examples of logs for version checks:
+Some examples of output logs for version check:

-Log when apply ISP
+Log when applying ISP

 |image08|